Daulis-G/Cybersecurity-Tools/Cryptography/CyberChef.md

 ## How to use

-Drag and Drop: Simply drag your file or paste text into the input box.
-CyberChef can handle files up to about 2GB (browser-dependent).
+- Simply drag your file or paste text into the input box.

-Choose Operations: From hundreds of available operations (encoding, encryption, parsing, hashing, etc.), select them and combine into a “recipe.”
+- Choose Operations: (encoding, encryption, parsing, hashing, etc.), select them and combine into a “recipe.”

-Run the Recipe: The operations are applied in sequence to your input data, producing output instantly.
+- "Bake" the Recipe.

-Magic Feature: Use the 'Magic' operation to automatically detect encoding types and suggest appropriate operations.
+  -Magic Feature: Use the 'Magic' operation to automatically detect encoding types and suggest appropriate operations.

-Help: Hover over any feature and press F1 for contextual assistance.
+  -Help: Hover over any feature and press F1 for contextual assistance.

-No installation or advanced knowledge is required—just use your browser.

 ## Use Cases